AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 Not enforced — No verification mechanism

-Deliberately weak — Strong verification would reduce user growth The companies know children are using their products.
-Internal documents from
+Deliberately weak — Strong verification would reduce user growth Plaintiffs argue the companies knew children were using their products.
+Internal

-multiple AI companies — revealed in litigation — show that: User demographics include significant percentages of minors
+documents cited in litigation reportedly show that: User demographics include significant percentages of minors

 Marketing strategies target younger users